Shareholders who wish to participate in the shareholders’ meeting must:

-The nomination committee, consisting of Anders Ryssdal (representing Eiendomsspar Sverige AB), Jakob Iqbal (representing Helene Sundt AB och Christian Sundt AB jointly), Christian Ringnes (chairman of the board of directors), Lars-Åke Bokenberger (representing AMF – Försäkring och Fonder), and Marianne Flink (representing Swedbank Robur Fonder), has submitted the following proposals:
+The nomination committee, consisting of Anders Ryssdal (representing Eiendomsspar Sverige AB), Christian Ringnes (chairman of the board of directors), Jakob Iqbal (representing Helene Sundt AB and Christian Sundt AB jointly), Lars-Åke Bokenberger (representing AMF – Försäkring och Fonder), and Marianne Flink (representing Swedbank Robur fonder), has submitted the following proposals:

 - Christian Ringnes is proposed to chair the annual shareholders’ meeting (item 2).

-- The number of members of the board of directors shall be eight (seven), with no deputy members (item 10).
+- The number of members of the board of directors is proposed to be seven (eight), with no deputy members, and the number of auditors is proposed to be one registered public accounting firm (item 10).